outdreamer/build-a-cure/docs/tasks/function_to_do.md

 ## examples

+  - add to predictions
+    - where you say that 'activity interacting with a neuron is relevant in its functionality': https://www.quantamagazine.org/how-computationally-complex-is-a-single-neuron-20210902/
+    - relevance of intelligence (successful learning/thinking) & disease (unsuccessful learning/thinking/stressor-handling): https://www.quantamagazine.org/brain-cells-break-their-dna-to-learn-more-quickly-20210830/

   - add to math mapping
     - a set of related change types (like a sequence of fourier/taylor expansion terms providing different polynomials) provides different change types that can be combined to produce the required changes to produce a function
     - example 'alternate connection' structure: wheels (rotations of circles) provide an alternate connection between waves & circles, in addition to trig functions